collective/dexterity.localrolesfield/README.rst

 Introduction
 ============

-This package permits to give a local role following the content of a field and the workflow state.
+This package permits to give a local role on a content following a content field value and the workflow state.
 It uses borg.localrole.

 A new configuration page is added as a new tab on each dexterity type configuration.